kubeshark/docs/src/pages/en/install.md

 mascot: Hello
 ---

-Installing Kubeshark is easy.
-We recomand choosing the right binary to download directly from [Kubeshark's Github repository](https://github.com/kubeshark/kubeshark/releases/).
+Installing **Kubeshark** is easy.
+We recommend choosing the right binary to download directly from [Kubeshark's Github repository](https://github.com/kubeshark/kubeshark/releases/).

-Alternatevely you can use a shell script to download the right binary for your operating system and CPU architecture:
+Alternatively you can use a shell script to download the right binary for your operating system and CPU architecture:

 ```shell
 sh <(curl -Ls https://kubeshark.co/install)